 By writing a story you’ll give yourself a foundation to build from, filter out the millions of what-ifs that arise along the way, and keep your team aligned.
 Best of all, you’ll ship something better, and sooner.

 We’ve got lots of thoughts and little time to write them all down.
-Check back in a week or so for more, or give us a shout if you want to talk about VR stuff.
+Give us a shout if you want to talk about VR stuff.

 - The Evolution of App Design (Start here!)

 - When everything is magic, nothing is magic—and everything is terrifying